melodicore/dfxengine/injector/README.md

 exception is thrown if multiple are present.
 If none are present, the presence of a default constructor is checked for instead to be invoked, and if that is not present either an exception is thrown.

-Any non-static field annotated with `@Inject` on a component class will be treated as a dependency, and will be injected right after the component in question is instantiated or invoked.
-This includes the declaring classes of non-static component methods, and the class of a component method's declared type, but not the class of the object the method actually returns.
+Any non-static field annotated with `@Inject` on a class annotated with or containing non-static methods annotated with `@Component` will be treated as a dependency, and will be injected right after the component in question is instantiated.
+This includes the declaring classes of non-static component methods.
 If an injectable field is present that is final, an exception is thrown.

 `@Inject` annotations on classes that are not components or otherwise instantiated by the Injector are ignored.

 ### [`@Initialize`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/annotation/Initialize.java)

 The `@Initialize` annotation can be used for methods.
-All initializer methods declared on components will be invoked, but only after all components have been instantiated, and their parameters will be treated as dependencies and injected.
+All initializer methods declared on classes annotated with or containing non-static methods annotated with `@Component` will be invoked and their parameters will be treated as dependencies and injected, but only after all components have been instantiated.
 This is especially useful when avoiding cyclic dependencies would be problematic, as the parameters can be any components, even the ones that depend on the component declaring the method.

 The `@Initialize` annotation has one parameter, `value`, which is an integer that determines the invocation order of the methods.
 A lower value means the method is invoked sooner, and the default value is `0`.